jddunn/tenets/docs/ARCHITECTURE.md

 Tenets is a sophisticated, local-first code intelligence platform that revolutionizes how developers interact with their codebases when working with AI assistants.
 Unlike traditional code search tools or simple context builders, Tenets employs advanced multi-stage analysis combining natural language processing, machine learning, static code analysis, git history mining, and intelligent ranking to build optimal context for any given task.

-The system operates entirely locally, ensuring complete privacy and security while delivering state-of-the-art code understanding capabilities.
+The system operates entirely locally, ensuring complete privacy and security while delivering advanced code understanding capabilities.
 Every component is designed with performance in mind, utilizing aggressive caching, parallel processing, and incremental computation to handle codebases ranging from small projects to massive monorepos with millions of files.

 ### Core Architecture Principles